Matthew-Otto/RTL-IP/README.md

-# RTL "IP"
+# RTL IP
-Common Verilog modules I use in my FPGA projects
+Common SystemVerilog modules I use in my FPGA projects

+Modules can be tested with the cocotb testbenches (if they exist) located in the respective `sim` directories.